-Away match tickets will normally be available on the day of the game at the host venue for Sky Bet League One fixtures.
+Away match tickets will normally be available on the day of the game at the host venue for Sky Bet Championship fixtures.
 Any known changes to this arrangement - including matchday price increases - will be listed here in the ticket section.

-You can buy tickets by phoning our hotline on 0344 856 1966 during opening hours, in person from our ticket office or via our online ticketing page at: www.mypne.com.
+You can buy tickets by phoning our hotline on 0344 856 1966 during opening hours, in person from our ticket office or online at www.mypne.com.